-[Adopted by Resolution No. 03-018 3 dated April 3, 2003 .]
+[Adopted by Resolution No. 03-018 dated April 3, 2003.]
 [Superceded by Resolution No. dated

-[Superceded by Resolution No. dated
+ARTICLE 3 PERSONNEL

 PART 3.0 - PERSONNEL AND EMPLOYMENT MATTERS

-SECTION 3.03 - SPECIAL MILITARY LEAVE POLICY
+SECTION 3.03 : SPECIAL MILITARY LEAVE POLICY

 PURPOSE: Provide supplemental compensation and benefits To establish a policy through whichto eligible classified service and at-will employees of the San Diego County Regional Airport Authority (hereafter "Authority") in the military reserve receive supplemental compensation and benefits from the Authority for a limited period when serving on active military duty.